NEU-DSG/tapas-xq/API.md

 Returns an XML registry of all the view packages which are currently installed in TAPAS-xq.

+### Obtain the configuration file of an installed view package

+`GET exist/apps/tapas-xq/view-packages/:type`

+__`:type`__: A keyword representing the view package name.

+Returns the XML configuration file for a currently-installed view package.

+## Maintenance requests

 ### Trigger file reindexing (manually)

 `POST exist/apps/tapas-xq/reindex`

+## Changelog

+### 2017-12-07

+* Added API endpoint for returning this document as HTML.
+* Added endpoints for accessing the view package registry and the configuration files for individual view packages.
+* Removed 'assets-base' parameter for the Derive Reader endpoint, since the list of required parameters will now be generated dynamically depending on the view package.
+* Changed the base URL to 'exist/apps/tapas-xq' from 'exist/db/apps/tapas-xq', which was incorrect.
+* Created this changelog.

+### 2015-10-05

+* Added 'file' parameter to Store TEI endpoint due to a problem reading the request body.
+* Added error handling to all endpoints.